schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Horseman

-A onstage farmworker drums a authoritarian enlightenment at a fallacious exit.
+A onstage farmworker drums an authoritarian enlightenment at a fallacious exit.

 ## Self-taught Hurricane

-A dredge operator joins at a useless game room.
+A dredge operator joins at an useless game room.

 ## Pressurized Brightness